polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/widgets/navbar/README.md

             // If you add a menu item with the name of [_separator], it will
             // create a horizonat separator between your items.
             _separator

+            // This one is shown after the separator.
             Save:save
               .onclick
                 sys42.windows.info-tip:And we're going to save ...

         Edit:edit
           .onclick
             sys42.windows.info-tip:Edit was clicked